ToucanToco/weaverbird/README.md

 This will generate an importable JS `VisualQueryBuilder` library in the `dist` directory.

+**Important note**: While we do our best to embrace [semantic versioning](https://semver.org/), we do not guarantee full backward compatibility until version 1.0.0 is realeased.

 ### Run your tests

 The basic command to run all tests is: